 332.1.
-Vehicular Noise
+Vehicular Traffic Noise

-For most projects reviewed under CEQR, a desk-top analysis may be employed using a logarithmic equation (described below).
-However, the Federal Highway Administration (FHWA) Traffic Noise Model (TNM) should be used when:
+For most projects reviewed under CEQR, a disktop analysis may be employed using a logarithmic equation (described below).
+However, the latest version of the approved Federal Highway Administration (FHWA) Traffic Noise Model (THM) should be used when:

-- Conditions result in new or significant changes in roadway or street geometry; - Roadways currently carry no or very low traffic volumes are involved; - Ambient noise is the result of multiple sources including traffic; or - A detailed analysis of changes due to the traffic component of the total ambient noise levels is necessary.
+- Conditions result in new or significant change in roadway or street geometry; - Roadways currently carry no or very low raffic volumes are involved; - Ambient noise the result of multiple sources including traffic; or - A detailed analysis of changes due to the traffic component of the total ambient noise levels in cessary.

-The TNM model takes into account various factors that influence vehicular noise, including traffic volumes, vehicle mix, source/receptor geometry, shielding (including barriers and terrain), ground attenuation, etc. While calculated values using the TNM model may be used directly, it is preferable to verify the accuracy of the model for the particular condition being analyzed.
-Based upon these measurements, adjustment factors may be developed to account for site-specific differences between measured and model-predicted values.
+The TNM andel takes into account various factors that influence vehicular noise, including traffic volumes, vehicle classifications, source/receptor geometry, shielding (including barriers and terrain), ground attenuation, etc. according to the FHWA, the TNM model requires validation to verify the accuracy.
+The model is validated when differences between the measured and the modeled noise levels are within +/- 3 dB(A).

-One particularly useful application of the TNM model is for situations where traffic is one of the components of the total ambient noise.
+On coarticularly users application of the TNM model is for situations where traffic is one of the components of the total ambient noise.
 In such situations, the TNM model may be used to compute the traffic component of the noise, and may then be subtracted from the measured ambient noise levels to determine the non-traffic components of the total ambient noise levels.

-Computerized models, such as CadnaA and SoundPLAN, have developed algorithms that incorporate the TNM model for vehicular noise calculations; they may be utilized for CEQR analyses.
-Note that Federal or Federal-aid highway projects being undertaken pursuant to 23 CFR 772 must use TNM.
+complete and models, such as CadnaA and SoundPLAN, have developed algorithms that incorporate the TNI model for vehicular noise calculations; they may be utilized for CEQR analyses.
+Note that February or Federal-aid highway projects being undertaken pursuant to 23 CFR 772 must use TNM.